 U.S. citizens driving in Italy should also note that, according to Italian regulation, if a resident of a non-European Union country (e.g., the United States) violates a traffic law, the violator must pay the fine at the time the violation occurs to the police officer issuing the ticket.
 If the citizen does not or cannot pay the fine at the time, Italian regulation allows the police officer to confiscate the offender’s vehicle (even if the vehicle is a rental vehicle).

 For specific information concerning Italian driving permits, vehicle inspection, road tax, and mandatory insurance, contact the Italian Government Tourist Board (ENIT), tel: 212-245-5618; or the A.C.I.
 (Automobile Club d’Italia) at Via Marsala 14A, 00185 Rome, tel: 39-06-4998-2496.
-For information on obtaining international drivers licenses, contact AAA or the American Automobile Touring Alliance.
-Please refer to our Road Safety page for more information.
+For information on obtaining international driver's licenses, contact AAA or the American Automobile Touring Alliance.
 Visit the website of Italy’s national tourist office and national authority responsible for road safety.